Breaking Down Henry’s All-Weather Lever Action Rifles

 Compared to the standard rifle, the utilitarian, All-Weather models, only have one major difference and that has to do with the wooden finish.
 The utilitarian lever-actions have a unique industrial-grade wood finish, that allows for the rifle to be better handled when going out into extreme weather conditions.

 The rounds generally travel around 200 to 300 yards with the .45-70 being slightly slower than the .30-30 The .45-70 300 grain round travels at 1850 feet per second while the .30-30 150 grain round travels at 2390 feet per second.
-You get quite an advance in the velocity of the .30-30, but because of the bullet weight, you get less foot pounds of pressure at the muzzle with the .30-30 producing 1900 ft lbs compared to the 2300 ft lbs produced by the .45-70.
-Both rounds are proven with the .30-30 being very popular for hunting within the United States and the .45-70 being very popular for hunting especially in Africa.
+You get quite an advance in the velocity of the .30-30, but because of the bullet weight, you get fewer foot-pounds of pressure at the muzzle with the .30-30 producing 1900 ft-lbs compared to the 2300 ft-lbs produced by the .45-70.
+Both rounds are proven with the .30-30 being very popular for hunting within the United States and the .45-70 being very popular for hunting, especially in Africa.

 Related Videos: SootchZone Rifle Review: Henry 45-70 Government Lever Action

 On both rifles, the levers have a small protrusion to prevent them from butting up against the tang and getting all scratched up.
 The loading tube is made of brass and allows for a very smooth in and out when reloading.
 The .45-70 holds four rounds and the .30-30 holds five.
 Once you load all the ammo in, all you have to do is push the brass rod back in and twist it until you can click it right into the small grove.
 The barrel band is also dovetailed into the barrel.